 - Enrollment in a DANC technique class that meets a minimum of twice per week.
-Incomplete status in any technique class must be completed prior to a Department production in order to attain eligibility to perform. - Students performing work(s) en pointe must be currently enrolled in the Department's Pointe I or Pointe II course Fall semester and either Pointe or Pas de Deux Spring semester so that training is consistent throughout the same semester of rehearsal and performance.
+Incomplete status in any technique class must be completed prior to a Department production in order to attain eligibility to perform. - Students performing work(s) in aerial must be currently enrolled in the aerial course and those performing work(s) en pointe must be currently enrolled in Pointe I or Pointe II courses so that training is consistent throughout the same semester of rehearsal and performance.